English 中文 العربية فارسی हिन्दी ខ្មែរ नेपाली Português Русский Español

 20–25 minutes

-Full role-play rotation with 911 dispatch simulation, reference card review, basic first aid awareness, and post-workshop survey.
+Full role-play rotation with 911 dispatch simulation, reference sheet review, basic first aid awareness, and post-workshop survey.

 Host a Workshop